 - The second idea had Godzilla team up with Rodan and Varan to fight Ghidorah, Gigan, and a Dragon Monster named "Mogu".
 This idea was much more closer to the film that it is today, introducing the villainous Space Hunter Nebula-M aliens, as well as the monsters being summoned by tapes being played.
 The film also was to focus heavily on King Ghidorah, hence it's original title as "The Return of King Ghidorah".
-The idea was eventually dropped with the budget of making new suits for Rodan, Varan, and Mogu was too expensive (Varan's existing suit was already unsuitable for use, which necessitated a re-write of Destroy All Monsters), and Rodan's suit had been used in three movies in the 1960s) and instead were substituted for Anguirus, whose suit (Soshingeki Angira, made for Destroy All Monsters in 1968) was in good condition.
+The idea was eventually dropped with the budget of making new suits for Rodan, Varan, and Mogu was too expensive (Varan's existing suit was already unsuitable for use due to how long it had sat in storage following his debut film, which necessitated a re-write of Destroy All Monsters), and Rodan's suit had been used in three movies in the 1960s) and instead were substituted for Anguirus, whose suit (Soshingeki Angira, made for Destroy All Monsters in 1968) was in good condition.
 This idea also was to give Gigan a Mace for one of his hands.

 - The most financially successful of the 1970s Godzilla films.